phollenback/Pi-Piper/README.md

-**A quick summary of the roles that all Hardware and Software Technologies play in the stacka**
+**A quick summary of the roles that all Hardware and Software Technologies play in the stack**
 1. NEXT - frontend framework for handling dom, fetching data, managing state and authentication.
 2. Express JS - Web server framework used for serving and managing storage of application data.
 3. Python - Will be used in some fashion if scraping is allowed by providers.
 Otherwise, I could see myself fully taking data processing out of my express backend an into Python data processing unit for better big data handling.